Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-eliveoak/README.md

 v0.5 Design

 I couldn't figure out how to write a repeat command in JS, so I had to find it in blocks to figure out how to do it.
 After finding how to complete it, I figured out the plot and unplot functionality based on the blocks but without placing them.
 Hooray!
 The index changing by 1 just by having it be a different variable is very unintuitive.

+v0.7 Design

+I was luckily able to figure out all the LED plot commands and I remembered both of the math functions properly so everything worked.
+Woo!

 ### Midterm project